 Sounds wired?
-Believe me, it's not actually, some people create fan page gets likes, followers, post regularly with the purpose of selling it later on when the page will have good age, good likes, and followers.
+Believe me, it's not.
+Actually, some people create a fan page to get likes, followers, and to post regularly with the purpose of selling it later when the page will have a substantial amount of likes and followers.
 There are many online platforms where people auction their Facebook fan pages.
 Such people create and work on many fan pages simultaneously and invest time and efforts to create its value and authenticity over a period of time.

-There are some other Facebook tools available through which you can generate a handsome amount of income on a regular basis like Facebook groups.
-Facebook market place, Selling Facebook account, Facebook ADs, etc. Being the most popular social media platform Facebook is taking its business seriously and launching something new at little gaps to get their user benefited and also to keep them intact with them.
+There are some other Facebook tools available through which you can generate a handsome amount of income on a regular basis like Facebook groups, Facebook market place, selling Facebook accounts, Facebook ads, etc. Being the most popular social media platform, Facebook is taking its business seriously and launching something new at regular intervals to get their users benefited and also to keep them intact.